-Before I jump into my 2016 resolutions, I want do a small recap of this year’s highlights.
+Before I jump into my 2016 resolutions, I want to do a small recap of this year’s highlights.
 There are two biggies worth mentioning.

 #3.
 Focus on one cause.
 Fashion’s impact is wide-reaching.
 When it comes to ethics, fashion advocates rally around one of three main causes – people, animals or earth.
 Covering the entire span of ethical fashion is not only impossible, but it doesn’t give me the ability to become an expert in any field.
 Not to mention, these causes are often at odds with each other.
 Take, for instance, animal rights advocates’ conflict with environmentalists over vegan leather.
-Because of this I’ve resolved to narrow my focus on one ethical fashion cause – sustainability and environmentalism.
-This year more of my writing will cover green fashion, sustainable business and new eco brands.
+Because of this, I’ve resolved to narrow my focus on one ethical fashion cause – sustainability and environmentalism.
+This year more of my writing will cover green fashion, sustainable business, and new eco brands.

 Read their 2016 resolutions here:

 Alden of Ecocult Painfully Honest New Years Resolution

 Leah of Stylewise Blog Year in Review and Ethical Resolutions

 Hannah of Life + Style + Justice Blog Resolutions

 Kasi of The Peahen Blog A Year of Wardrobe Resolutions

 Elizabeth of The Notepasser Blog My One Big Resolution for 2016

 Faye of Sustaining Life Shedding Layers for a Mindful 2016